Pranav-Jadhav09/responsive-error-page/README.md

 ### 👻 Responsive Error 404 Page

-- Responsive 404 Page Using HTML CSS & JavaScript
+- Responsive 404 Page Using HTML CSS, JavaScript and Scroll Reveal Js Library.
 - Contains CSS animations.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.